elicia4/general_notes/googling.md

 possible result, but sometimes it just serves up garbage, it makes general guesses on what you really mean.

 1. You can limit search results to particular times.
-After doing a search, click on `Tools`, then click on `Any time` to specify the time range.
+After seaching, click on `Tools`, then `Any time` to specify the time range.

 1. To make a precise search, use `" "`:
    ```
    "std :: list"
    ```
-   If you don't it like so, you might get something nasty instead.

-1. To can exclude word from your search with `-`:
+1. To can exclude words from your search with `-`:
    ```
    "std :: list" -transmitted
    ```